Coral Fountain, Firecracker plant (Russelia equisetiformis)

 When you ask most people what they want in their garden, their most common answer is, “color”.
-One of the best plants that I like to recommend for warm-season color is coral fountain, also known as firecracker plant (Russelia equisetiformis).
+One of the best plants that I like to recommend for warm-season color is a coral fountain, also known as the firecracker plant (Russelia equisetiformis).
 It has beautiful, cascading foliage that resembles the movement of water.

 Deep orange flowers begin to appear in spring, the attract both humans and hummingbirds.
 As you can see, this is not a plant for subtle color – it is dramatic.

 Coral fountain paired with elephants food (Portulacaria afra).

 It looks great when paired with succulents like artichoke agave (Agave parryi ‘truncata’), elephants food (Portulacaria afra), or lady’s slipper (Pedilanthus macrocarpus).
 For additional interest, you can plant it alongside yellow-flowering plants from the low-growing gold lantana (Lantana ‘New Gold’) or angelita daisy (Tetraneuris acaulis) all the way to the tall yellow bells (Tecoma stans stans).

 In my garden, I have three of them growing underneath the filtered shade of my palo verde tree.
 If you’d like to learn more about the coral fountain to see if it would be a good fit in your garden, please read my earlier post.